 Even in 2021, many sponsors persist in providing trial-specific mobile devices for participants.
 Imagine if you were in a patient’s position; you have your own smartphone that you use for multiple activities.
 If you forget it, you will probably go back to get it.
 But now you have to carry an additional device that can only be used for participating in the trial.
 If you forget this device, you are more likely to just carry on with your day, which can have a detrimental effect on the data accuracy and completeness.

 By embracing a bring-your-own-device (BYOD) approach, you can not only enhance patient engagement and satisfaction, but also the quality of data they provide.
 Similarly, investigative sites can also benefit greatly from this strategy.
 By giving them the freedom to use their own devices and providing them with modern, user-friendly apps, you can completely transform their experience.

 Let’s unleash the full potential of gamification.

-Too many people still think of gamification as nothing more than badges and leaderboards.
-In reality, gamification is the art and science of making an app so intuitive that your patients are drawn to use it.
-The best apps use gamification to make learning an organic (and fun!) process.
-These apps provide entirely new ways of capturing eCOA and ePRO data – eliminating points of friction for patients and keeping them engaged and compliant throughout the length of a trial.
-By applying proven principles of behavioral science, we can transform technology from utilitarian tools into experiences patients don’t want to miss.
+Many individuals still assume that gamification is nothing more than rewards and leaderboards.
+However, in actuality, gamification is the combination of art and science that makes an application so user-friendly that it attracts and retains users.
+The top applications utilize gamification to make learning an enjoyable and natural experience.
+These apps provide novel approaches for collecting eCOA and ePRO data, which eliminates any difficulties for patients and keeps them actively participating and compliant over the duration of a trial.
+By applying tested principles from behavioral science, we can transfigure technology from a mundane tool into a thrilling experience that patients will not want to miss.